z4kn4fein/stashbox/docs/docs/getting-started/glossary.md

 <CodeDescPanel>
 <div>

 It's a resolution request for a named service.
-The same applies, when the container sees that a dependency in the resolution tree has a name (set by [attributes](/docs/guides/service-resolution#attributes) or [bindings](/docs/guides/service-resolution#dependency-binding)), it will search for a
+The same applies, when the container sees a dependency in the resolution tree with a name (set by [attributes](/docs/guides/service-resolution#attributes) or [bindings](/docs/guides/service-resolution#dependency-binding)); it will search for a matching [Named registration](/docs/guides/basics#named-registration) to inject.

 </div>
 <div>